 The Washington Festivals and Events Association has established a certification program that will offer the ultimate educational and achievement experience for WFEA members.
-The Association will kick it off at its annual conference in Bellevue April 3-5.

 The CLEP program will offer all-day, in-depth educational sessions and hands-on experience at festivals and events that will provide event professionals knowledge at the highest level of their field.
 Upon completion of requirements, graduates will earn the title of Certified Live Event Planner (CLEP).